Extended Stochastic Block Models with Application to Criminal Networks: Introduction

-Motivated by the above discussion, we unify in Section~\ref{sec_2} the aforementioned formulations within a general extended stochastic block model (\textsc{esbm}) framework based on Gibbs--type priors \citep{Gnedin2005,de_2013}, which also allow the inclusion of error--prone node attributes in a principled manner via product partition models (\textsc{ppm}s) \citep{Hartigan1990}.
-Within this class, we focus on the Gnedin process \citep{Gnedin2010} as an example of a prior which has not yet been employed in the context of \textsc{sbm}s, but exhibits analytical tractability, desirable properties, theoretical guarantees and promising empirical performance in applications to criminal networks; see panel (c) in Figure~\ref{F2}.
-As clarified in Section~\ref{sec_3}, our framework allows posterior computation via an easy--to--implement collapsed Gibbs sampler, and motivates general strategies for uncertainty quantification, prediction and model assessment, thus fully exploiting the advantages of a model--based approach over algorithmic strategies.
-The performance of key priors within the \textsc{esbm} class and the magnitude of the improvements relative to state--of--the--art competitors are illustrated in Section~\ref{sec_4} with extensive simulations focusing on realistic criminal network structures.
-In light of these results, we opt for a supervised Gnedin process to analyze the {\em Infinito network} in Section~\ref{sec_5}, obtaining a novel in--depth view of the modular organization of 'Ndrangheta that was hidden to previous quantitative studies.
-Concluding remarks are provided in Section~\ref{sec_6}, where we also mention possible extensions to degree--corrected stochastic block models \citep{karrer2011} and mixed membership stochastic block models \citep{air_2008}.
-Codes and data are available at {https://github.com/danieledurante/ESBM} and in the Supplement Materials, where we also provide additional figures and analyses.
+Within the Gibbs-type class, we will mainly focus on the Gnedin process \citep{Gnedin2010, de_2013b} as an example of prior which has not yet been employed in \textsc{sbm}s, but exhibits analytical tractability, desirable properties, theoretical guarantees and promising empirical performance in applications; see panel (c) in Figure~\ref{F2}.
+As clarified in Section~\ref{sec_3}, our framework allows posterior computation via an easy-to-implement collapsed Gibbs sampler, and motivates general strategies for uncertainty quantification, prediction and model assessment, thus fully exploiting the advantages of a model-based approach over algorithmic strategies.
+The performance of key priors within the \textsc{esbm} class and the magnitude of the improvements relative to state-of-the-art competitors are illustrated in Section~\ref{sec_4} with extensive simulations focusing on realistic criminal network structures.
+In light of these results, we opt for a supervised Gnedin process to analyze the {\em Infinito network} in Section~\ref{sec_5}, obtaining a novel in-depth view of the modular organization of 'Ndrangheta that was hidden to previous quantitative studies.
+Concluding remarks are provided in Section~\ref{sec_6}, where we also mention possible extensions to degree-corrected stochastic block models \citep{karrer2011} and mixed membership stochastic block models \citep{air_2008}.
+Codes and data to reproduce all our results are available at \url{https://github.com/danieledurante/ESBM}.

-\section{Extended Stochastic Block Models}
+\section{Extended stochastic block models}